Vermilion Basin, Colorado

 Rio Grande del Norte, New Mexico, BLM

 Protection of public lands directly impacts the well-being of communities across the West.
 The American people, the true owners of the federal lands, have an important voice in decisions about these lands.
 The BLM Action Center encourages citizen participation and collaboration in improving the management of our public lands.
 We travel to communities where the BLM is developing land management plans and host workshops for local organizations and the public to learn how to effectively participate in the BLM’s planning process.
 We also provide additional resources as the plan progresses, such as assisting with technical reviews of agency documents and synthesizing scientific and legal expertise.
-There are many ways to participate in the BLM land use planning process.

 Influencing new and reformed agency policy